neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

 #### 3. Organize Directories

 Organize your train and val images and labels according to the example below.
-For the demo COCO128 file above, YOLOv5 assumes `/coco128` is inside a `/datasets` directory next to the `/yolov5` directory.
+For the demo COCO128 file above,  assumes `/coco128` is inside a `/datasets` directory in your current directory.
 YOLOv5 locates labels automatically for each image by replacing the last instance of `/images/` in each image path with `/labels/`.
 For example:

 ```
-../datasets/coco128/images/im0.jpg  # image
+./datasets/coco128/images/im0.jpg  # image
-../datasets/coco128/labels/im0.txt  # label
+./datasets/coco128/labels/im0.txt  # label
 ```

 For more details, checkout the [custom dataset set tutorial](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) in the Ultralytics repository.